BSA MOTORCYCLES RULE THE WORLD!

-BSA Motorcycles seminal model: 1950's BSA Gold Star.
+ABOVE: BSA Motorcycles seminal model: This one is a 1954 BSA Gold Star.

 BSA IS NUMBER ONE

 Our emphasis here, however, is on the wonderful motorcycles that BSA Motorcycles did produce, despite all the politics & bad management.
-Great names like the BSA Gold Star, BSA A7/A10, BSA Lightning, BSA 441 Victor, the
+Great names like the BSA Gold Star

 were awesome machines in their day.
 Despite this, its impossible not to notice or to comment on the strange way BSA Motorcycles had of doing things, which usually came down to "too little too late" more than anything else, plus a good dose of arrogance & inept management.